Frequently Asked Questions

 How much will this cost?

 Fees for services provided at The Yellin Center vary and are informed by the types of specific services indicated for each student.
-Please contact us for current information regarding our fees and policies.
+Please contact us for current information regarding our fees and policies; a written list is available upon request.
+You have the right to receive a “Good Faith Estimate” in writing before your initial appointment, explaining how much your care at The Yellin Center will cost.
 We offer a need-based sliding scale fee reduction program for qualifying families.
-Some patients have experienced success in receiving partial reimbursement from health insurers through their out-of-network benefits, however, we urge you to check with your individual carrier for specific details.
+Some patients have experienced success in receiving partial reimbursement from health insurers through their out-of-network benefits; however, we urge you to check with your individual carrier for specific details.

 How might this differ from other assessments my child may have had?